 AI assistant

-Draft notes and messages with AI
+Draft notes and messages with generative AI support

 Predictive scheduler